top of page

 Be Prepared for Setbacks

 Try not to be too disappointed by setbacks.
 I think they’re inevitable so be prepared!
 After managing a holiday to Sweden involving airports and flights, you can probably understand me being a bit taken aback at how much more difficult Jamie found it to attend our most recent trip.
 No airports or flights, just an hour or so in our own car to stay in the same room in the same house he had stayed in before.
 Almost all of the other people who would be there were the people he had enjoyed spending time with in Sweden in the summer.
-But, although we had some lovely moments, much of the weekend proved stressful.
+Although we had some lovely moments, much of the weekend proved stressful.

 And Surprises!